gabrielchuv/SE7/Portfolio/UXDesign.md

 ## Fourth Prototype: Second High-fidelity Design

 With a functioning food waste calculator and a consensus on the playful interactions of the site, a high-fidelity prototype was designed.
 This included all of the search and calculate features in the MVP.
 The calculator itself was made playful by gamifying its use.
 The tone of the site changed from “input food items went to waste and see how much money you lost from food waste” to “guess how much you loss from food waste and see how much you’re actually losing.”
 The high-fidelity design incorporated the playful elements within the core of the application and emphasized the objective to bring awareness by featuring a sharing option.

+A live site for the high-fidelity prototype can be found here: http://13.59.46.105/home.

 ### Design Evaluation: Design Heuristics
 THe final prototype was evaluated against common usability heuristics.
 This was adapted from https://www.nngroup.com/articles/ten-usability-heuristics/.